What will make your fireplace energy efficient?

 Modern wood burning inserts can have up to an 8 hour burn time with one single load of wood and can provide on average about 75,000 BTUs.
 A traditional fireplace will only burn for about two hours with one load of wood and only provide around 20,000 BTU's.
 Wood stove fireplaces inserts are available in a variety of styles to accent any style of room.
 The Osburn Inspire 2000 Insert is a very modern insert that fits nicely in a contemporary room.
 While the Osburn Matrix 2700 Insert is more of a traditional look and would fit nicely in a more classic older home.
 The wood burning fireplace inserts are also sold in a variety of sizes to accommodate many fireplaces.
 It is important to choose the proper size insert based on the size of the fireplace and the room it is heating.
 If the insert is too large you could end up heating yourself out of the room.
 A wood burning fireplace insert is easy to clean and is far less dirty than an open fireplace.
 Just keep the door shut while you are running a chimney cleaning brush down the stainless steel liner and the soot will fall down into the stove.
 Once the soot has settled in the stove, simply vacuum it out with no mess.

 If you have a gas line near your fireplace a gas fireplace insert is a good option.
 Gas fireplace inserts burn at around 40,000 BTUs.
 A gas fireplace insert is similar to a gas stove and is built to fit inside a fireplace.
 It will be smaller than the wood stove inserts and will be able to fit in smaller fireplaces that won’t accommodate a wood stove insert.
 Installation of a gas insert is very simple.
 Once the gas line is in place, you simply connect the gas liner to the stove and install your chimney liners.
 Gas inserts typically require Co-Linear chimney venting which requires two chimney liners.
 One chimney liner is for the exhaust of the insert and the other is for the fresh air intake.
 Gas inserts are nearly maintenance free and require little servicing.
 Like wood stove inserts, there are endless options to customize the insert to match your decor.
-The Napoleon GDIZC Direct Vent Gas Fireplace Insert has a variety of options to choose for the trim kits, backer plates, back and side brick panels.
+The Napoleon Ascent 42 Direct Vent Gas Fireplace Insert has a variety of options to choose from to customize the appearance.
 Most gas inserts offer a thermostat which makes heating the room easy and convenient.
 If you are not looking to bring wood in your home but still want to enjoy a fire in a much more efficient manner than installing a gas log set, installing a gas fireplace insert is a great option.

 The Good Option: Damper